nmeri17/suphle-docs/src/docs/v1/container/index.md

 class A {

-    private $classB;

-    public function __construct(B $classB) {
+    public function __construct(private readonly B $classB) {

-        $this->classB = $classB;
+        //
     }
 }

 class B {

-    private $classA;

-    public function __construct(A $classA) {
+    public function __construct(private readonly A $classA) {

-        $this->classA = $classA;
+        //
     }
 }
 ```

+Aside from loggers, ny environment with `strict_type=1` would halt on encountering this warning.

 ### Circular-dependencies caveat

 The fact that concretes are decoupled from their interfaces makes the likelihood of one concrete unwittingly referring to an interface whose concrete, in turn, refers to it high.
 Bear in mind that proxying interfaces is different from concretes since it has methods that need implementations.

 When this is the case, the container won't proxy calls to the interface.
-Even though it's possible to extract and wrap their concrete on the fly, the overhead and sheer *sorcery* of such an implementation deviate too far away from the language's expected behaviour, for very little benefit, as such, going against one of Suphle's core principles.
+Even though it's possible to extract and wrap their concrete on the fly, the overhead and sheer *sorcery* of such an implementation deviate too far away from the language's expected behaviour, for very little benefit.
+Doing so goes against one of Suphle's core principles.
 That said, when Container encounters such concretes, it will throw a `Suphle\Exception\Explosives\Generic\HydrationException`.

 As with all problems in this category, the solution is to breakdown the intertwining bits either into a third, decoupled entity; or, to defer evaluation of the *lesser* of both dependencies.
 One surprising situation where this problem arises is during the use of interface loaders.
 While working with them, there are a few advice that may be helpful: